WOF-Softwares/Docura/README.md

 ## 🪟 Multi-Window Support

-**Work on multiple projects simultaneously!**
+**Work on multiple projects simultaneously - YOUR choice!**

-When you try to open a second folder, Docura gives you a choice:
+When you try to open a second folder, Docura **asks what YOU want** (unlike Typora which forces multiple windows):

 ```
 📁 Open New Folder?